 Meeting individual needs

 The pastoral team meet frequently to discuss selected pupils who are at risk of exclusion.
-The meeting focuses on positive behaviour strategies and identifying the needs of the student that the behaviour is serving.
+The meeting focuses on positive behavior strategies and identifying the needs of the student that the behavior is serving.
 Finding alternative methods of meeting those needs is discussed and strategies are built into the student’s individual education plan (IEP).

 Lunchtime case conferences are held with all the staff who are involved in teaching these pupils.
 At these conferences, staff discuss how to implement the strategies agreed and ensure a common and consistent approach.